Apply for an internship

 Some more information:

-- A basic stipend is available per month, depending on the total amount of hours per week and the duration of the internship.
-My studio is located in the north-west of Utrecht.
+- My studio is located in the north-west of Utrecht.
 Unfortunately, there is no compensation for standard travelling costs to and from the studio.
 If we need to go somewhere far, you will get compensated for the extra costs.
+A basic expense allowance is available per month, depending on the total amount of days you work at the studio per week and the total duration of the internship.

-- While working on new projects, we will also visit gallery spaces and exhibitions together, and (if possible due to covid19 regulations) attend exhibition openings and network meetings.
+- While working on new projects, we will also visit gallery spaces and exhibitions together, and attend exhibition openings and network meetings.
 I tend to stick to regular working hours and working days, from Monday ’til Friday.
 Because of exhibition openings taking place in the evening and on the weekends, this can vary a bit every now and then.

 Feel free to contact me if you have any questions about an internship.